Businesswoman At Cafe Making A Phone Call

 1. Buyer Provides Earnest Money Deposit

 After the parties sign the purchase agreement, the buyer supplies an earnest money deposit.
-This is essentially a type of security deposit that shows the home seller you’re serious about buying the property.
+This is essentially a security deposit that shows the home seller you’re serious about buying the property.

 Some sellers may not provide a Seller’s Disclosure if they live in a state using the caveat emptor rule.
 This puts the responsibility on the buyer to research the house.
-Regardless of whether you receive a Seller’s Disclosure, you should hire a home inspection service so there are no surprises.
+Regardless of whether you receive a Seller’s Disclosure, you should have a home inspection completed so there are no surprises.

-Most lenders will require buyers to get a home appraisal of the property before they finalize mortgage loan terms.
-It helps them determine the value of your home, which impacts your mortgage approval; lenders won’t give a loan for an undervalued property without price negotiations with the seller.
-Conversely, the buyer can cover the difference.
+Most lenders will require buyers to get a home appraisal before finalizing the mortgage agreement.
+It helps them determine the value of the home, which impacts the mortgage approval and terms.

-Usually, the buyer pays for the appraisal.
-However, the home inspection gives them the opportunity to ask the seller to fix any issues found.
+The home inspection gives buyers the opportunity to ask the seller to fix any issues found.
 If the seller doesn’t make the changes, you can walk away from the sale if you have a home inspection contingency in your purchase agreement.

-There are necessary documents that the buyer and seller should review.
-They can include the transfer deed, bill of sale, seller’s affidavit, signed mortgage deed, mortgage application and Closing Disclosure, which can all vary depending on the buyer’s financing.
+The buyer and seller should review all documents, which can include the transfer deed, bill of sale, seller’s affidavit, signed mortgage deed, mortgage application and Closing Disclosure.

 It’s always recommended that the parties look over these documents with the help of a real estate attorney or experienced real estate agent.
 Note that a real estate attorney is required by law to be present at closing in 22 states.

-5. Take A Final Walkthrough Of The Property
+5. Buyer Takes A Final Walk-through Of The Property

 Buyers should examine the home one more time before closing.
-During the final walkthrough, inspect for any new damages and ensure the seller left everything agreed on (like appliances).
+During the final walk-through, the buyer will check for any new damages and ensure the seller left everything agreed on (like appliances).

 At this point, you probably can’t back out unless you find major damage.
 However, you can try to work with the seller to find a solution if something’s wrong.
 It’s also possible to renegotiate or withhold funds until the seller addresses any issues found.

 Closing processes vary by state.
 However, both the buyer and seller are typically present.
-A representative of the lender, the closing agent, real estate agent and legal representation may also attend.
+A representative of the lender, the closing agent, real estate agent and legal representative may also attend.

 There are many closing documents to sign, like title forms, transfer of tax declarations, the initial escrow statement, the deed of trust, mortgage-associated paperwork, Closing Disclosure and proof of insurance.
 The buyer must also prepare and submit a cashier’s check to cover the down payment and closing costs.